marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/traefik/README.md

 ## Prerequisites

-To get started, you will need to follow the the [Introduction to Gateway API](../README.md) first. </br>
+To get started, you will need to follow the [Introduction to Gateway API](../README.md) first. </br>
 You'll need an understanding of the Gateway API. </br>

 <b>In the introduction guide, you will:</b>